dgcuff/montypython-repository/_holygrail/introduction.md

 -Grue (09-Aug-92)

 As a side note, to the note above about "_Any Scene or dialogue that was crossed out begins with a "\|" before it.
-Anything Penciled in has a "+", I also put cut information before penciled in._" I've added markdown formatting for these changes by highlighting with a style for <span>removed</span>{: .notice--warning} or <span>added</span>{: .notice--success} text, with cut text additionally <span>~~struck out~~</span>{: .notice--warning}.
+Anything Penciled in has a "+", I also put cut information before penciled in._" I've removed the text notations (pipe and plus) and added markdown formatting for these changes by highlighting <span>removed</span>{: .notice--warning} or <span>added</span>{: .notice--success} text, where cut text additionally <span>~~struck out~~</span>{: .notice--warning}.

+This formatting is not applied for scenes that were cut in their entirety, as this is noted in the scene titles.

 Leveraging the power of Github, folks are welcome to edit the source file and submit a pull request for consideration.
 Minor corrections such as spelling or typographic errors (not additive or subtractive of content) will almost certainly be approved.
 Folks can also submit an issue/suggestion for consideration.
+Screenshots of the film in addition to (or replacing the old ones) are also welcome for submission via pull request.

 -Matt (12/2021)

 ---

-MONTY PYTHON
+## MONTY PYTHON
-AND THE HOLY GRAIL
+## AND THE HOLY GRAIL

-Screenplay by
+_Screenplay by_

-JOHN CLEESE
+JOHN CLEESE\
-GRAHAM CHAPMAN
+GRAHAM CHAPMAN\
-TERRY GILLIAM
+TERRY GILLIAM\
-ERIC IDLE
+ERIC IDLE\
-TERRY JONES
+TERRY JONES\
 MICHAEL PALIN

 FINAL DRAFT 20.3.74.